What does egg donation involve? – Meet our dedicated Egg Donation Team

 Following your session with our counsellor, you will be booked in for an appointment to have an AMH blood test to check how your ovaries may respond to the fertility drugs.
 Occasionally this result indicates you would not be able to donate.

-Once we have the results of your blood test, we will book you in to see one of our Donation Coordinators: Clare Williams or Helen Miller.
-You will also have a vaginal ultra sound scan and some additional blood tests at this appointment.
+Once we have the results of your blood test, we will book you in to see one of our Donation Coordinators: Clare or Helen M. You will also have a vaginal ultra sound scan and some additional blood tests at this appointment.

 When the results of blood tests are available (about 8 weeks later), your egg donation cycle can begin.